-The monthly mean mole fractions of CH4 used in this analysis are shown in Plate 4.1, with the mole fraction levels illustrated in different colours.
-Global, hemispheric and zonal mean mole fractions have been analysed based on data from selected stations under unpolluted conditions (see the caption for Plate 4.1).

-Latitudinally averaged atmospheric CH_4 mole fractions, together with their deseasonalized components and growth rates, are shown as three-dimensional representations in Plate 4.2.
-These plots indicate that the seasonal variations in CH_4 mole fractions are larger in the Northern than in the Southern Hemisphere and that the increase in the Northern Hemisphere propagates to the Southern Hemisphere.
+The monthly mean mole fractions of CH_4 used in this analysis are shown in Plate 4.1, with the mole fraction levels illustrated in different colours.
+Global, hemispheric and zonal mean mole fractions have been calculated based on data from selected stations under unpolluted conditions (see the caption for Plate 4.1).
+Latitudinally averaged atmospheric CH4 mole fractions, together with their deseasonalized components and growth rates, are shown as three-dimensional representations in Plate 4.2.
+These plots show that the seasonal variations in CH4 mole fractions are larger in the Northern than in the Southern Hemisphere and that the increase in the Northern Hemisphere propagates to the Southern Hemisphere.
 The growth rates vary on a global scale.
 These features are similar to those for CO_2 (see Section 3).
-There is a large latitudinal gradient in CH_4 mole fraction from the northern mid-latitudes to the tropics, suggesting major sources in high and middle northern latitudes and sinks in the tropics, where the mole fraction of OH radicals is higher.
+There is a large latitudinal gradient in CH4 mole fraction from the northern mid-latitudes to the tropics, suggesting major sinks in the tropics, where the mole fraction of OH radicals is higher.

-Fig. 4.1 Global monthly mean mole fraction of CH4 from 1984 to 2009, including deseasonalized long-term trend in red line (top) and annual growth rate (bottom).
+Fig. 4.1 Global monthly mean mole fraction of CH_4 from 1984 to 2010, including deseasonalized long-term trend in red line (top) and annual growth rate (bottom).

-Figure 4.1 shows global monthly mean mole fractions and the global growth rates for CH4 from 1984 to 2009.
-The mean mole fraction was 1803 ppb in 2009, an increase of 5 ppb since 2008.
-The average growth rate over the period 1999-2009 was 2.2 ppb/year.
+Figure 4.1 shows global monthly mean mole fractions and the global growth rates for CH_4 from 1984 to 2010.
+The mean mole fraction was 1808 ppb in 2010, an increase of 5 ppb since 2009.
+Mole fraction did not change much between 1999 and 2006.
+The average growth rate over the period 2000-2010 was

+2.6 ppb/year.
 The current mole fraction is 258% of its pre-industrial level, 700 ppb.

-Figure 4.2 shows monthly mean mole fractions from

-1984 to 2009 for each 30° latitudinal zone.
+Figure 4.2 shows monthly mean mole fractions from 1984 to 2010 for each 30° latitudinal zone.
 The smallest magnitude of the seasonal variations is registered in the latitudinal zone between the equator and 30° S.

-Fig. 4.2 Monthly mean mole fractions of CH_4 from 1984 to 2009 for each 30° latitudinal zone (dots) and their deseasonalized long-term trends (red lines).
+Fig. 4.2 Monthly mean mole fractions of CH_4 from 1984 to 2010 for each 30° latitudinal zone (dots) and their deseasonalized long-term trends (red lines).

-Figure 4.3 summarizes deseasonalized long-term trends for each 30° latitudinal zone and their growth rates.
-As is the most distinctly seen in the deseasonalized long-term trends, there is a latitudinal gradient between the northern high and mid-latitudes with higher mole fractions and the southern latitudes with lower mole fractions, while they both have similarly changing trends In the 1990s, the growth rates clearly decreased in all latitudinal zones, while remaining positive nevertheless.
-The declined growth rate was especially evident during the second half of 1992 and in 1996, when the growth rates were less than 5 ppb/year in all latitudes.
+Figure 4.3 summarizes deseasonalized long-term trends for each 30° latitudinal zone and their growth As it is the most distinctly seen in the rates. deseasonalized long-term trends, a latitudinal gradient between the northern high and mid-latitudes with higher mole fractions and the southern latitudes with lower mole fractions is clearly pronounced, while mole fractions in most latitudinal belts have similar tendency.
+In the 1990s, the growth rates clearly decreased in all latitudinal zones, while remaining positive nevertheless.
+The declined growth rate was especially evident during the second half of 1992 in 1996, and almost even in 1999 and in 2004/2005, when growth rates were less than 5 ppb/year in all latitudes.
 In 1998, the global growth rate increased to about 11 ppb/year (Fig. 4.1).
 Maximum increases occurred in northern high and mid-latitudes, where the growth rates were over 15 ppb/year.
 In 2000 and 2001, the global growth rate decreased to around -1 ppb/year.
 Around 2002/2003, the growth rates increased in the Northern Hemisphere, especially in northern high and mid-latitudes where they reached about 10 ppb/year.
 The global growth rate was -3 ppb/year in 2004 and 1 ppb/year in 2005.
 Despite the large growth rates in 1998 and 2002/2003, during El Niño events, the global mean mole fraction was relatively stable between 1999 and 2006.
-However, the global mean mole fraction increased again by a total of 18 ppb in the three years ending in 2009.
+However, the global mean mole fraction increased again by a total of 24 ppb in the four years starting in 2007.